 We hold pupil data securely in line with the Information and Records Management Society (IRMS) Records Management Toolkit for Schools.
-This personal data is retained for a wide range of time periods from days after a successful trip for the consent form to many years after a pupil has left us for an accident report.
+This personal data is retained for different periods of time depending on what the data is, for example a trip consent form is kept for a set number of days after a successful trip, but an accident report form will stay on file for a set number of years after a pupil has left us.
 For more information about how long we keep some information for and why (data retention), and how we keep the data safe, please see our Records Management policy (KSMAT/STAT/020)